 Ontario Senior of the Year Award

-The Ontario Senior of the Year is awarded by the Ministry of Citizenship and Immigration, and gives each municipality in Ontario the opportunity to honour one outstanding local Ontarian who after the age of 65 has voluntarily contributed to their community.
+The Ontario Senior of the Year is awarded by the Ministry of Seniors Affairs, and gives each municipality in Ontario the opportunity to honour one outstanding local Ontarian who after the age of 65 has voluntarily contributed to their community.
 Many different areas include the arts, literature, community service, education, fitness and sport or humanitarian activities.

 Additional Recognition Awards